UBCSailbot/docs/docs/reference/python/conventions.md

     Our CI automatically checks that your code follows the pep8 standard.
 If it does not, your pull requests will be blocked from being merged until those issues are resolved!

-## Documentation

-Code is written once and read a thousand times, so it is important to provide good documentation for current and future members of the software team.
-The major things that we document in our code are:

-1. **Classes and Objects:**
-    - What does it represent?
-What is it used for?
-    - What are its member variables?
-What are they used for?
-2. **Functions:**
-    - What are the inputs and outputs?
-    - What is the overall behavior and purpose of the function?
-3. **Code:**
-    - Is a line of code obscure and/or not clear?
-Add an inline comment to clear things up.
-    - Break down a large process.

-Ideally, the third point should be avoided as much as possible since we would want our code to be self explanatory.
-It should be done only when absolutely necessary.

-### Type hinting
+## Type hinting

-Since Python is a dynamically typed language, we need to make use of the [`typing`](https://docs.python.org/3/library/typing.html){target=_blank}
-and [`mypy`](https://mypy.readthedocs.io/en/stable/index.html){target=_blank} modules if we want to do any type checking in our functions and classes.
-Type checking is beneficial for documentation and maintaining a clean software architecture while catching errors through static type checking using mypy, which is a static type checker.
+Even though Python is a dynamically typed language, newer versions support type hinting.
+Type hinting catches errors, documents code, improves IDEs and linters, and helps build and maintain a clean software architecture.[^1] Expanding on how it catches errors, a static type checker such as [`mypy`](https://mypy.readthedocs.io/en/stable/index.html){target=_blank}
+can be used.
 There is some syntax to get familiar in order to use type checking.
-We recommend the following
+We recommend the following resources:
-resources:

 - [mypy Typing Cheatsheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html){target=_blank}
 - [PEP 483: The Theory of Type Hints (A Simplified Guide)](https://peps.python.org/pep-0483/){target=_blank}
 - [PEP 484: Type Hints (Fully Comprehensive Guide)](https://peps.python.org/pep-0484/){target=_blank}

-You can check for type mismatches in the command line by running `mypy myfile.py`.
 Below are a few examples of using type hinting:

 ??? example "Return the sum of a sequence"